effector/effector/README.md

 users.watch(callback) // `.watch` for a store is triggered immediately: `[{ name: Joe }]`
 // `callback` will be triggered each time when `.on` handler returns the new state
 ```
+#### Store composition/decomposition

-Most profit thing of stores is their compositions:
+Most profit thing of stores.

+Get smaller part of the store:
 ```js
 // `.map` accept state of parent store and return new memoized store.
 No more reselect ;) const firstUser = users.map(list => list[0])